hitoshi-watase/sercrod/docs/reference/directives/template.md

 #### Summary

 `*template` marks a subtree as a reusable template.
-The subtree is registered under a name in the current Nablla world and is not rendered where it is declared.
+The subtree is registered under a name in the current Sercrod world and is not rendered where it is declared.
 Later, `*include` can refer to that name and copy the template’s inner content into a real element.
 If you want to share templates across files, you usually combine `*template` with `*import`: `*import` loads HTML from another file, and any `*template` declarations inside that HTML are then available to `*include`.